dchowitz/slire/README.md

 - find / findBySpec

-  - Build queries from the caller’s filter (no scope filters).
+  - Build queries from the caller’s filter (no scope filters, even if a `scope` was configured).
 When soft delete is enabled, add a server‑side `where('_deleted', '==', false)` to exclude soft‑deleted documents.

 - count / countBySpec
   - Use Firestore’s count aggregation on the same filter as `find`, including `_deleted == false` when soft delete is enabled (no need to fetch documents).
+As with reads, `scope` is not applied at count time.

 ### Indexing notes